Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 That portage left us both so tired enough we stopped early.
 We got the tent up and took a quick swim to rinse off some of the loon poop.

-Sometime after lunch, the smoke started to blow in.
-Red sky now even though the sun is a couple hand widths above the horizon.
+The smoke started to blow in after lunch.
+The sky is red now, even though the sun is a couple hand widths above the horizon.

 Reached camp around 16:00.